Dating the Queen City Grill is somewhat problematic.

 and quite possibly the oldest.

-upscale "Queen City Grill" created by Peter Lamb, and the divey "Queen City Tavern" which
+upscale "Queen City Grill" was first created by Peter Lamb (after the divey "Queen City Tavern"